 Disclosure: This post contains affiliate links, which means I earn a commission at no expense to you.
 Affiliate links are marked with the asterisks (*)

-It’s time to get your business ready for 2021.
+It’s time to get your business ready or developing startups for 2021.
 This is the perfect time to start getting ready with 2021 planners.

 The problem is there are so many planners out there, also knowing the difference between purpose and passion and how you want to plan your business.
 How do you know which one is right for you?
 Do you go digital or physical?
 Do you need monthly or weekly?